Choosing a Refinancing Option

 Do you want to lower your rate and monthly payments?

-If so, getting a lower fixed-rate loan might be a good option for you.
+If so, getting a lower interest rate fixed-rate loan might be a good option for you.
 Perhaps you are currently in a mortgage loan with a high interest rate, or a loan with which the interest rate varies (an adjustable rate mortgage or ARM).
-With a fixed rate mortgage, your interest rate stays the same for the term of the mortgage, even as interest rates rise.
-If you are planning to stay in your home for about five more years, a fixed rate loan with lower interest rate may be an especially good option for you.
+With a fixed rate mortgage, your interest rate stays the same for the term of the loan, even as interest rates rise.
+If you are planning to stay in your home for five or more years, a fixed rate loan with lower interest rate may be a good option for you.
 On the other hand, if you expect to move in the near future, an ARM with a low initial rate may be the ideal way to lower your monthly payment.

 Cashing Out